How to make phone calls and send SMS with Ruby

 Introduction

-In this article, you will see a quick overview of what sending your first message and creating your first call looks like when using Bandwidth’s Voice and Messaging APIs along with Bandwidth’s Ruby SDK.
-First you will see some code examples and then at the end of this article is an explanation of the variables you would need to insert into the code to make the SDK work with your Bandwidth account.
+First, you will see some code examples and then at the end of this article is an explanation of the variables you would need to insert into the code to make the SDK work with your Bandwidth account.

 Additional resources:

-Packages and Client Initialization
+Packages and client initialization

 First you need to install the gems needed for this example like this.